 While most of the world’s great museum collections resulted from decades of carefully considered acquisitions by curatorial connoisseurs, a few came together quickly from individual collectors with passionate obsessions.
 These are usually specific object-type collections and often come with the benefit of ample funding by the collector.
 FHM founder Jonathan Walford was fortunate to experience this second model when Sonja Bata hired him in 1987 to transform her shoe collection into the Bata Shoe Museum in 1995.

 After leaving Bata in 1999, Jonathan and his partner Kenn Norman pursued a freelance career of independent curatorial work, including developing travelling exhibitions.
 Jonathan authored six books on various aspects of fashion history, from paper dresses to shoes, and the two worked as dealers and appraisers of antique and vintage clothing.
-However, many of their best finds ended up in collections scattered around the world and they began to think about creating their own costume museum.
-This felt like it might make a good retirement project until a series of events changed their plans.
+However, many of their best finds ended up in collections scattered around the world and they mused about creating their own museum, starting with the collection Jonathan had been acquiring since the 1970s for developing lectures and presenting fashion shows.

 A growing interest in vintage fashion developed around the turn of the millennium.
 Old clothes became a hotly collected commodity and experienced a rapid rise in auction and online sale prices.
 There were more buyers vying for the best pieces that came onto the market and fewer good pieces were showing up.

-In 2004, Kenn Norman registered the name Fashion History Museum.
-The timing was perfect as the Costume Institute’s Met Galas were becoming major annual media events and its summer fashion exhibitions were beginning to break attendance records.
+Jonathan wanted to ensure his collection would have a better future, and so, in 2004, Kenn Norman registered the name Fashion History Museum.
+The timing was perfect as around the same time, the Costume Institute’s Met Galas were becoming major annual media events and its summer fashion exhibitions were beginning to break attendance records.
 Three years later, in 2007, the Bath Museum of Costume in England changed its name to The Fashion Museum, signalling a new outlook on the subject of historical dress.

-The next step was for the Fashion History Museum (FHM) to become a non-profit corporation, and in March 2009 the Canadian government granted the FHM charitable status.
+The next step was for the Fashion History Museum (FHM) to become a non-profit corporation with a governing board, and in March 2009 the Canadian government granted the FHM charitable status.
 This allowed the FHM to give tax receipts for donations - a crucial step for a collection to be created without the benefit of a large acquisitions budget or endowment.
 The museum now had to make itself known.
 Exhibitions were created to be hosted by museums around Ontario and abroad.
 A shoe exhibition was especially popular that travelled to the U.S., Hong Kong and Bahrain.

 With grants from the Region of Waterloo, City of Cambridge, as well as private fundraising, the museum space was renovated and opened its doors in June 2015.
 However, due to major roadwork re-construction of the main street that year, an official opening was postponed until March 2016.
 That same year, the museum's first employee, Alys Mak-Pilsworth was hired as museum manager, although as a skilled seamstress she also took on conservation work.